Toasty sourdough bread, creamy goat cheese, herbs, fresh red currants and a drizzle of honey make these red currant

-- Once bread is done, scrub each slice with with a clove of garlic (you won't need the whole clove, so reserve for another use later).
+- Once bread is done, scrub each slice with with a clove of garlic (you won't likely need the whole clove).
 Note: The more you rub the garlic clove over the bread, the more garlic flavour you will get.
 Scrub less for less garlic flavour and more for more garlic flavour.

 - Spread goat cheese among all slices of bread.

 - Top with currants (lightly press them into the goat cheese so they stick into place, but don't burst them), rosemary, chives and drizzle of honey.
 Add a pinch of black pepper, if desired.
 Enjoy!